AshampooSystems/boden/docs/docs/guides/layout/json.md

-# JSON support
+# Working with JSON Stylesheets

-[FlexStylesheet](../../reference/layout/flex_stylesheet.md) can be easily de-/serialized to/from JSON using the [nlohmann::json](https://github.com/nlohmann/json) library.
+[FlexStylesheet](../../reference/layout/flex_stylesheet.md) can be easily serialized to or deserialized from JSON using the [nlohmann::json](https://github.com/nlohmann/json) library.

 ## Linking